MarkCWirt/PyTuning/docs/index.rst

 There are two hard dependencies for PyTuning: `SymPy <http://www.sympy.org/en/index.html>`__ and `NumPy <http://www.numpy.org/>`__.
-SymPy is a pure Python library and ``pip`` will handle it's installation nicely.
+SymPy is a pure Python library and ``pip`` will handle its installation nicely.
 NumPy is a more complicated package and if installed via ``pip`` may involve much compilation; it would probably behoove you to install the package manually via whatever mechanism your platform provides before ``pip`` installing the package .